Combretum glutinosum

 Combretum glutinosum is a shrub species of the genus Combretum, found in the Sahel belt in parts of Senegal, Burkina Faso, Ghana, Mali, the Gambia, Niger, Nigeria and Cameroon, across to parts of Sudan.
-It is known as dooki in Pulaar, Kantakara in Hausa, rat in Wolof and jambakatan kè in Maninka.
+It is known as dooki in Pulaar, Kantakara in Hausa, rat (or ratt) in Wolof, jambakatan kè in Mandinka, and yay (or nguuƭ) in Serer.
 Its synonyms are Combretum cordofanum Engl. & Diels, C. passargei Engl. & Diels, C. leonense Engl. & Diels.

 Habitat

 Combretum glutinosum tends to grow in savanna type forests, in several soil types but is best suited to sandy and free draining soils.
 It is drought resistant and grows in areas of annual rainfall of 200–700 mm.
 Its growth is fast and profuse.